devproof/portal/README.md

 How to build your own Devproof Portal
 -------------------------------------

-In the main directory of the distribution , type the following to build the project:
+In the main directory of the distribution, type the following to build the project:

 `mvn clean install`